Varbin/Tyche/README.rst

 Python implementation of the CSPRNG (Cryptographic-Secure-Pseudo-Random-Number-Generator) Fortuna, designed by Bruce Schneier and Niels Ferguson, build with AES as block cipher and SHAd256 as secure hash function.
+In future releases using Two- and Threefish and and sha3 as secure hash will be added.

 -----------------------
 Why do I need a CSPRNG?